Understanding essential input files

 correspondance takes the form of a data.frame which loaded by default

-from a file named floodam.csv
+from a file named floodam.csv file in the typology folder.

 This data.frame contains 2 columns: